Types of Land Tenure Systems in Uganda – Land Ownership in Uganda

-Land in Uganda is under various types of tenure systems through which citizens and foreigners can own and utilize it either in perpetuity or for a given period of time respectively.
+There are various Types of Land Tenure Systems in Uganda under under which citizens and foreigners can buy land, own and utilize it.
+Land can either be owned in perpetuity or for a given period of time.
 The Land Act (1998) identifies the four forms of land tenure systems in Uganda which include Customary, Leasehold, Freehold and Mailo, grants all legitimate and bona fide occupants property rights; establishes land tribunals and decentralizes land administration.

 Uganda is relatively a vast country with lots of un-utilized and underutilized land.
 Uganda’s land to a bigger scope is fertile and very excellent for large scale industrialization, residential setups and farming.

-The following are the land tenure systems as enshrined in the 1995 Ugandan constitution:-
+The following are the Types of Land Tenure Systems in Uganda as enshrined in the 1995 Ugandan constitution:-

 5. Public Land